 Balance Transfer APR Deals

-As mentioned earlier, fewer promotional balance transfer rates were available in June 2020, based on offer changes observed by The Balance.
+As mentioned, fewer promotional balance transfer rates were available in June 2020, based on offer changes observed by The Balance.

 - The average length of these balance transfer rate promotions was about 14 months, which was consistent with prior month averages.